We own and operate the award-winning Porini Safari Camps in Kenya.

 Previously, opportunities for jobs were almost non-existent, especially at Selenkay, but Gamewatchers Safaris & Porini Camps now employ over 140 members of staff from the communities.
 Take-home earnings of individual staff members are over USD105 per month for the most junior staff which is significantly higher than average in rural areas.
 Thus the conservancies have provided a solution to the problem of the lack of job opportunities by providing additional incomes to housholds and alternative livelihood opportunities to livestock ranching.

-The monetary benefits to the communities generated by Gamewatchers Safaris from each of the Conservancies in 2014, 2015 and 2016 exceeded 1 million dollars in total each year and were as follows:
+The monetary benefits to the communities generated from payments by Gamewatchers Safaris from each of the Conservancies where we are involved exceeded 1 million dollars in total each of the last 4 years and were as follows:

 The income per hectare exceeds income from small-scale cultivation and is particularly high in Selenkay which is a semi-arid area.

-Our projects are generating a cash flow of over US$1,100,000 per year directly into the local communities and increasing annually with no direct financial expense to them.
-We have also provided employment opportunities to the Amboseli and Mara communities in our camps in Ol Pejeta Conservancy and Nairobi National Park.
+Our projects are generating a cash flow of over US$1,100,000 per year directly into the local communities and increasing annually with no direct financial expense to them for the operating costs of the conservancies (infrastructure such as water-holes or roads and wages for wardens and rangers as well as other running costs).
+We have also provided employment opportunities to the Amboseli and Mara communities in our other camps in Ol Pejeta Conservancy and Nairobi National Park.

 A Better Safari Experience for Visitors